ZONESTAR3D/Slicing-Guide/PrusaSlicer/readme.md

 ![](pic/slicing1C-4.png)
 #### 5. Set the print settings: layer height, print speed, support, infill, etc.
 ![](pic/slicing1C-5.png)
-You need to set these parameters according to the shape of the model and your requirements for print quality.
-Even for some models, printing cannot be completed normally without support.
+You may need to set these parameters according to the shape of the model and your requirements for print quality.
+For some models, the object even cannot be printed successfully if the settings is incorrect.
 For details please refer to:
 - [**PrusaSlicer introduction**](https://www.prusa3d.com/page/prusaslicer_424/)
 - [**Slic3r User Manuual**](https://manual.slic3r.org/)
 #### 6 Slicing